BioDT/uc-grassland/README.md

 - deims_id (str): DEIMS.iD to get coordinates of one location (default is None, only used if coordinates_list is None).
 - skip_grass_check (bool): Skip grassland checks (default is False).
 - skip_weather (bool): Skip weather data preparation (default is False).
-- download_whole_area (bool): Download raw weather data for whole area covering all locations from the coordinates list (default is False).
-If False, data will be downloaded for each location separately.
 - skip_soil (bool): Skip soil data preparation (default is False).
 - skip_management (bool): Skip management data preparation (default is False).